GTA: A Benchmark for General Tool Agents: Evaluation and Analysis

 \textbf{Different series of LLMs exhibit distinct behavioral patterns.} We count the number of successful and failed tool calls, illustrated in Figure~\ref{fig:tool_call}.
 Successful means there are not any errors in the tool call.
-GPT-4o has the highest number of successful tool calls, while GPT4 has the highest successful tool call rate.
+GPT-4o has the highest number of successful tool calls, while GPT-4 has the highest successful tool call rate.
 We find that models from different series exhibit distinct behavioral tendencies.
-Yi and Deepseek series tend to be \textit{aggressive}, leaning towards invoking tools frequently but lacks sufficient instruction-following ability to invoke tools in a correct format.
-The Qwen series is \textit{conservative}, preferring to invoke tools less often, yet it has stronger instruction-following capabilities than most other open-source models, resulting in a higher success rate of tool calls.
+Yi and Deepseek series tend to be \textit{aggressive}, invoking tools frequently but lacks sufficient instruction-following ability to invoke tools in a correct format.
+The Qwen series is \textit{conservative}, preferring to invoke tools less often, yet it has stronger instruction-following capabilities, resulting in a higher success rate of tool calls.
 The GPT series is \textit{neutral}, tending to invoke tools moderately and possessing robust instruction-following abilities, which leads to the highest final answer accuracy.
 This suggests that to improve the performance of Yi or Deepseek, focus should be given to enhancing their instruction-following ability.
-Conversely, to enhance the

-Qwen series, reducing its conservative behavior to tool invocation could be beneficial.
+Conversely, to enhance the Qwen series, reducing its conservative behavior to tool calls could be beneficial.

 \textbf{Models favor either format errors or argument format errors, not both equally.} We count the percentage of error types when calling tools, including format error, argument format error, and N/A (other errors, mainly containing the tools' internal error).
 Most models exhibit a clear tendency toward either format errors or argument format errors, rather than making both types of mistakes in nearly equal numbers.
 For example, Claude-3’s errors are predominantly argument format-related, amounting to 82.86\%, while format errors account for a mere 4.29\%.
 This indicates that Claude-3 can follow the tool-call format well, but fails to pass the argument in a correct format.